 The Unseen Foundation: Isomorphic Rendering and Type Safety

-The real challenge isn’t finding information — it’s choosing the right technologies before you waste time, budget, or momentum on outdated solutions.
-Falling behind on framework trends can slow performance, weaken security, and limit scalability.
+The real challenge isn’t finding information.
+It’s picking the right tech before you burn through time, budget, or momentum on something that’s already obsolete.
+Lag behind on framework trends?
+You’ll hit slower performance, weaker security, worse scalability.